peng-217/tp/docs/DeveloperGuide.md

 via the method `addSuspect(String suspectName, Suspect suspect)`, and then the clues via the method `addClueForSuspect(String suspectName, Clue clueToAdd)` to the suspect with the corresponding `suspectName`.

+## Appendix

-## Product Scope
+### Product Scope

 **Target user profile：**

-- enjoys the playing interactive game
+- Enjoys the playing interactive game
-- enjoys mystery genre
+- Enjoys mystery genre
-- enjoys reading
+- Enjoys reading
-- wants to take a break from visual games
+- Wants to take a break from visual games

 **Value proposition：**

-- Provide an alternative game for users to exercise creative thinking
+- Provides an alternative game for users to exercise creative thinking

-## User Stories
+### User Stories
 Priorities: High (must have) - `* * *`, Medium (nice to have) - `* *`, Low (unlikely to have) - `*`

 |Priority|Version| As a ... | I want to ... | So that I can ...|